HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn you call it “ kettle,”
+I am happy to learn it’s better to say “ make someone ‘not to- infinitives’ like “make someone buy.”

 ★★★★★